 OFWs who need to renew their Philippine passports in Manama, Bahrain, please check out this guide to assist you in applying.
-We have compiled the procedure in the application of a new passport for your reference when visiting the Phil embassy.
+We have compiled the procedure in the application of a new passport for your reference when visiting the Philippine embassy in Manama.
 Please be guided accordingly.

 Related Post: Bahrain Do’s and Dont’s

 Overseas Filipino Workers and other Filipinos abroad know the significance of holding valid passports.
 Renewing your passport before it expires and loses its validity is important.
 Not only does it help you stay legally in the country but more importantly validates your citizenship and nationality as a Filipino alongside all privileges that go along with it.
 Here’s a guide to renewing your passport in Bahrain.

 Step by Step Guide: Philippine Passport Renewal Process in Manama, Bahrain

 Here are the steps and the documentary requirements you need to renew your passport in Bahrain.

 - The applicant should be the one to personally file the application – no proxy filing is allowed.

 - Always bring your original passport with you for verification purposes.

 For married women who want to change their names to follow that of their spouses: